-In this college-level course students learn object-oriented programming in Python, along with selected advanced concepts including ternary operators, anonymous lambda functions, filters, maps, decorators, JSON, XML, concurrency, event-driven programming, and the basics of working with data.
+In this college-level course trainees learn object-oriented programming in Python, along with selected advanced concepts including ternary operators, anonymous lambda functions, filters, maps, decorators, JSON, XML, concurrency, event-driven programming, and the basics of working with data.

 - The course incorporates fundamentals of Computer Science which every software developer should know.

 - Trainees learn how to use powerful Python libraries including Matplotlib, Numpy and Scipy.